ess-dmsc/NeXus-Streamer/documentation/usage.md

   - 3D `counts` dataset of 32-bit integers, first dimension is periods, second is detector IDs (or spectrum indicies), third is time-of-flight bins edges.

   This supports histogram data files recorded at ISIS.
 See `data/minimal_histogram_example.nxs`.

+  If instrument geometry is provided by using `--json-description` then there must be an `NXsample` in the `NXentry`.

 ## Broker Configuration
 Timestamped "run" start and stop messages are produced.
 With these Mantid can join the stream at the start of a run and has various options for behaviour at run stop.
 This makes use of the offset by timestamp lookup feature and thus requires Kafka version >0.10.2.0 on the brokers.